Inscription In/loving memory/of/Edward Palmer

 After Edward’s retirement in 1875, when he and Harriet were presented with a marble clock, he was appointed School Attendance Officer for Hythe, at a salary of £20 per annum.
 Harriet died in 1886, aged sixty-three.

 Edward was a supporter of the Liberal Party, and was agent for the town’s MP, Baron Meyer Amschel de Rothschild from his election, unopposed, in 1859 until his death in 1874 (until 1950, Hythe formed a separate parliamentary constituency).
-Rothschild was a scion of the banking family, and appears to have left no mark on British politics: his main interest in life was hunting.
-However, the electors of Hythe seemed to like him, and the his daughter and heiress endowed the town’s lifeboat which was named ‘Meyer de Rothschild’ in his memory.
+Rothschild, was only able to take up his seat thanks to the Jewish Disabilities Act passed the previous year.
+Before that, all members were required to take the oath ‘on the true faith of a Christian’.
+Rothschild was a scion of the banking family, and appears to have left no mark on British politics: his main interests in life were hunting and horse racing.
+However, the electors of Hythe seemed to like him, and when his horses won both the Oaks and the Derby the church bells were rung in celebration.
+His daughter and heiress endowed the town’s lifeboat which was named ‘Meyer de Rothschild’ in his memory.

 Baron de Rothschild